3mdeb/blog.3mdeb.com/source/_posts/2016-05-19-powering-on-96boards-compatible-lemaker-hikey-armv8-for-uefi-development.markdown

 Reasoning behind this choice can be found [here](https://www.96boards.org/products/accessories/power/).

-Finally to not additional USD to my ARMv8 development environment I used my Zhaoxin DC power supply and unused plug from universal power supply.
+Finally to not add more USD to my ARMv8 development environment I used my Zhaoxin DC power supply and unused plug from universal power supply.

 ## 1.8V UART

-I finally get my board, but to my surprise realized that it use 1.8V level for UART.
+My second surprise was that board use 1.8V level for UART.
 Cables for that level are built with FT230XS or similar chips, which cost ~3USD.
 To my suprise cable that work with 1.8V UART level cost 30USD.
 There are 2 separated UART pins to connect on HiKey.
 One for low level bootloader development and one for Linux kernel development.
 So I would need to cables.
 Board cost 75USD, so you paying almost the same price for cables.
 It was not acceptable for me.

 Linaro developers seems to use [this](http://www.seeedstudio.com/depot/96Boards-UART-p-2525.html) which is out of stock for 5 months!